Every blogger experience the loss of blogging motivation at times.

 Work at your Productivity Peak

-You’re at your productivity peak when you’re energized, focus and motivated.
+You’re at your productivity peak when you’re energized, focused, and motivated.
 So, for 5 to 7 days, record how energized you are.

 When you’re more focused and how motivated you are to blog during the different hours of each day.
 Blog during these times, and you’ll be surprised by what you can accomplish.